amalgamaria/secretariat/docs/additional-resources/workshops.rst

    - **Cluster resources**: Users will learn about Secretariat's architecture (partitions, nodes, cores, RAM) so that they can request appropriate resources for their analyses.

-   - **Login**: Instructors will ensure that users can log into the cluster from the command line.
+   - **Login, security**: Instructors will ensure that users can log into the cluster from the command line and advise users to take security precautions.

    - **Workspace navigation**: Users will learn how to gather user-specific information from the command line prompt and how to use basic Unix commands to navigate around the directory structure.
 Instructors will advise users on where to store / access different types of data.